jeremymaya/Code-401-Lab02-UnitTestsDocumentation/README.md

 ----

 ## Description
-This is a bank ìATMî program within a console application that will demonstate basic understanding of C# and Test Driven Developmeent concept.
+This is a bank ‚ÄúATM‚Äù program within a console application that will demonstate basic understanding of C# and Test Driven Developmeent concept.

 ---